City of Binghamton New York

 Construction Site Close-out

-The City of Binghamton will ensure a final construction site inspection is conducted and documented in the SWMP Plan, using the Construction Site Inspection Report Form (Appendix D).
-The Notice of Termination will be signed by the City of Binghamton to indicate project completion.
+The City of Binghamton will ensure a final construction site inspection is conducted and documented in the SWMP Plan.
+A Notice of Termination will be signed by the City of Binghamton to indicate project completion.

-The City of Binghamton SMP program addresses stormwater runoff to the MS4 from a publicly owned/operated and privately owned/operated post-construction SMP that either is a post-construction SMP that has been installed as part of any CGP covered construction site or individual SPDES permit (since March 10, 2003) and/or all new post-construction SMPs constructed as part of the construction site stormwater runoff control program.
+The City of Binghamton SMP program addresses stormwater runoff to the MS4 from publicly owned/operated AND privately owned/operated post-construction SMPs that were installed as part of any DEC-issued Construction General Permit (CGP) covered construction site, individual SPDES permit (since March 10, 2003), as well as all new post-construction SMPs constructed as part of the construction site stormwater runoff control program.

 |---|